 PROGRESSION OF GOD’S GREAT PLAN

 We speak of this song as a prophecy because the peace has not yet come, nor the good will, in the sense that God’s face is as yet not turned toward man.
 It is a declaration of what God purposes to do.
 He has not good will toward the present sinful, rebellious attitude of the race.
 He never has good will toward sin.
 We are not to understand that God was expressing His good will toward man when He pronounced the sentence of death upon him.
-God’s curse indicated His ill‑will toward man – in other words, His displeasure because of man’s sin.
-He allowed man to suffer ill as a just punishment for his willful disobedience.
+God’s curse indicated His ill-will toward man – in other words, His displeasure because of man’s sin.
+He wished man to suffer ill as a just punishment for his willful disobedience.
 God cut him off from fellowship with Himself.
 He was not bound in justice to do anything more for the race.
 But in His infinite mercy He provided a deliverance for mankind.
 He foreknew man’s fall, and planned his redemption from before the foundation of the world.

 The coming of the Son of God to earth was only preliminary to His offering of Himself as a ransom for the forfeited life of Adam, the father of the race, in whom all his posterity fell.
-But even when our Lord had died as man’s ransom‑price, God’s favor did not come to the world.
+But even when our Lord had died as man’s ransom-price, God’s favor did not come to the world.
 Jesus was next raised from the dead a glorious, Divine being.
 Then He ascended up on high, and appeared in the presence of God for those who were to be of the spiritual elect.
 Thus the last became first in God’s plan.
 The merit of Jesus’ death was utilized first on behalf of these.
 It has not yet been applied for any others.
 The members of the Church of Christ now have this promised peace and good will.
-It is granted only to those who have come into vital relationship with God thru Christ – the fully consecrated ones.
-The Scriptures show that after these are all selected, prepared and glorified, the next step will be the application to all men of the merit which has been imputed to these elect, and thru whom it is to go to the Worthies and to the entire world of mankind.
-This spiritual class has been chosen to be members of the Body of Christ, joint‑associates with Him in the Messianic Kingdom.
+It is granted only to those who have come into vital relationship with God through Christ – the fully consecrated ones.
+The Scriptures show that after these are all selected, prepared and glorified, the next step will be the application to all men of the merit which has been imputed to these elect, and through whom it is to go to the Worthies and to the entire world of mankind.
+This spiritual class has been chosen to be members of the Body of Christ, joint-associates with Him in the Messianic Kingdom.
 “Do ye not know that the saints shall judge the world?”
 (1 Cor.
 6:2)

 The great work of the Millennial Age will then begin.
 It will be a work of gradual uplift during the entire thousand years of the reign of The Christ.
 The dead will be gradually awakened and brought to a clear knowledge of the Truth, and of the salvation of God in Christ.
 All will then have the opportunity of coming into the blessed condition of peace and good will proclaimed by the angels.
-By degrees they will be brought, if they will, to a condition of readiness to be received by the Father, to be introduced to Him.
+By degrees they will be brought, if they will, to where they will be ready to be received by the Father, to be introduced to Him.
 This will be the blessed experience of all who will be obedient to the rules and requirements of the Kingdom.
 If they prove unwilling and disobedient, after being brought to a clear understanding, they will be “cut off” (Acts 3:23), destroyed, as not worthy of further effort on God’s part for their reclamation.

 CHRIST’S DEATH A BLESSING TO ALL